 Treasury Bills are Monetary Policy instrument issued by the government through the CBN to finance the national debt and/or control the amount of money in circulation.

-Treasury Bills are often referred to simply as T-bills or NTB in Nigeria, are short term debt obligations of the Government that have maturities of one year or less.
+Treasury Bills, often referred to simply as T-bills or NTB in Nigeria, are short term debt obligations of the Government that have maturities of one year or less.

-Here are the differences and similarities between Term Deposit and Treasury Bills
+Here are the differences and similarities of Term Deposit and Treasury Bills

 - Term Deposit is a bank instrument meant to mobilize fund from customers who wish to invest in short tenured money market instrument

 - Treasury bill is a federal government instrument used to borrow from the public or as a monetary policy instrument to control money in circulation.
 They are issued by the CBN and it is considered the safest money market instrument because it has zero risk.